everx-labs/ton-labs-contracts/solidity/depool/README.md

 The participant parameters displayed by the get-method are the following:

 `locks` and `vestings`: participant's lock and vesting stake, each split into two neighboring rounds.
 There can be only one of each, split equally into two entries.
-The parameters of the lock and vesting stake are:
+The parameters of the lock and vesting stakes are:
 - `amount`: the total initial amount staked in this round(in nanotons).
 - `lastWithdrawalTime`: last time a withdrawal period ended and a part of the stake was unlocked (in unixtime).
 - `owner`: the address that made the lock or vesting stake on behalf of the participant.